immonex/kickstart-team/src/readme.txt

 [1] Alternative: Unzip the plugin ZIP archive, copy it to the folder `wp-content/plugins` and activate the plugin in the WordPress backend under *Plugins > Installed Plugins* afterwards.

-[2] Current and fully functional versions of premium immonex plugins as well as OpenImmo demo data are available **free of charge** at the [immonex Developer Portal](https://immonex.dev/) for testing/development purposes.
+[2] Current and fully functional versions of premium immonex plugins as well as OpenImmo demo data are available **free of charge** at the [immonex Developer Portal](https://immonex.dev/) for testing/development and demonstration purposes.

 = Documentation & Development =